AbyeadZarifHassan/Drone-Sim-Thesis/README.md

 ## 🙏 Acknowledgments

 - Thanks to our thesis supervisor for guidance.
-- Thanks to [@booleanwolf](https://github.com/booleanwolf) for contributions to the original simulation and agent code.
 - Built using Unity and open-source VLM frameworks.

 ---